What is Distraction Burglary?

-There are various techniques an intruder will use to gain entry to your home one of which is to distract you when you are at home by posing as a tradesman or someone asking for your help and using your front door to access your home, this type of burglary is referred to as ‘distraction burglary’.
+A burglar will use any tactic to gain entry to your home, one of which is distraction.
+They will do this by posing as a tradesman or someone asking you for your help and using your front door to access your home.
+This is what they call ‘distraction burglary’.

 A representative from a genuine company such as a utility supplier or tradesman will always be more than happy to show you their identification.
 If they refuse to show you any form of identification or you are still unsure, shut the door immediately and phone the police on 999.

 If you suspect a bogus caller call 999 immediately and report it to the police.

 Deter a burglar with our ‘No ID?
 No Way!’ sign.
 Simply click the image below to download and place it on your front door where it can easily be seen by passersby.